zilliztech/zdoc/docs/tutorials/get-started/free-trials.md

 - **Cost**

     Charged based on the read and write workload you run.
-Free for a limited time.
+This plan is free until 09/01/2024.

 - **Configuration**